connorimes/he-profiler/README.md

 The libraries `hbs-pow` from `heartbeats-simple` and `energymon-default` from `energymon` must be installed to the system.

+The `pkg-config` utility is required during build to locate these dependencies.

 ## Building

 This project uses CMake.